Self-Guided Tours & Trips in Burgundy

 Burgundy's famous wine routes come alive with detailed guidance.
 Hotel Dieu, Château de Meursault, and Clos Vougeot stand ready for personal visits.
 Superior accommodations and comprehensive maps enhance the experience.

-Duration 5 days Destinations Beaune, Nuits Saint Georges, Chambolle-Musigny, Morey-Saint-Denis, Gevrey-Chambertin, Dijon Age Range up to 90 year olds Operator Discover France Adventures From
+Duration 5 days Destinations Beaune, Nuits Saint Georges, Chambolle-Musigny, Morey-Saint-Denis, Gevrey-Chambertin, Dijon Age Range All Ages Welcome Operator Discover France Adventures From

 GPS navigation guides you through Burgundy's prestigious wine route.
 Ancient vineyards of Gevrey-Chambertin and historic cellars in Nuits Saint Georges reveal their secrets.
 Hidden villages and wine estates welcome visitors at their own pace.

-Duration 6 days Destinations Dijon, Gevrey-Chambertin, Chambolle-Musigny, Nuits Saint Georges, Arcenant, Savigny-les-Beaune, Beaune Age Range up to 90 year olds Operator Discover France Adventures From
+Duration 6 days Destinations Dijon, Gevrey-Chambertin, Chambolle-Musigny, Nuits Saint Georges, Arcenant, Savigny-les-Beaune, Beaune Age Range All Ages Welcome Operator Discover France Adventures From

 What our customers ask about Self-Guided Tours & Trips in Burgundy